otobrglez/otobrglez.github.com/_posts/2014-09-02-downloading-track-soundcloud-ruby.md

 # Command-line client example

-This is example of working client, that you can use to download tracks from [SoundClound].
+This is example of working client, that you can use to download tracks from [SoundCloud].
 Its using official [Official SoundCloud API Wrapper for Ruby][sc-ruby], assumes that you are using Ruby 1.9.x..

     # We use Bundler to manage our dependencies
     require 'bundler/setup'